z0mi3ie/dauntcell/README.md

 # dauntcell

 This is a small project/tool to help put together gear combinations and builds for the game [Dauntless](https://playdauntless.com).
+I also wanted to play around with `express.js` and
+`js` in general for this.

+- `createdb`: data generation to bootstrap database.
+- `db`: `Dockerfile` and scripts for spinning up the database.
+- `models`: data models.
+- `index.js`: horrifying monolithic file that needs to be broken up.

 ## API